archna1anand/rpi-amr-wastewater/README.md

 ## What to cite

 If you use this in a paper, include:
-- Your manuscript citation (preferred)
+- Hajkowski et al 2025 preprint (preferred)
 - This repository (CITATION.cff)

 ---